getwax/bls-wallet/docs/remote_development.md

 These steps will setup this repo on your machine for targeting a remote chain, such as an EVM compatible L2.

-Follow the instructions for [Local Development](./local_development.md), replacing the section titled `Chain & Contracts` with the steps below.
+Follow the instructions for [Local Development](./local_development.md), replacing the sections titled `Chain` and `Contracts` with the steps below.

 ## Deploy Contracts

 ### Deployer account

 BLS Wallet contract deploys use `CREATE2` to maintain consistent addresses across networks.
-As such, a create2 deployer account is used and listed in `./contracts/.env` under the environment variables `DEPLOYER_MNEMONIC` & `DEPLOYER_SET_INDEX`.
-That account will need to be funded in order to deploy the contracts.
+As such, a create2 deployer contract is used and listed in `./contracts/.env` under the environment variables `DEPLOYER_MNEMONIC` & `DEPLOYER_SET_INDEX`.
+The HD address will need to be funded in order to deploy the contracts.

 If you do not need consistent addresses, for example on a local or testnet network, you can replace the `DEPLOYER_MNEMONIC` with another seed phrase which already has a funded account.